peterhinch/micropython-async/TUTORIAL.md

 ## 3.6 Task cancellation

-`uasyncio` now provides a `cancel(coro)` function.
+`uasyncio` provides a `cancel(coro)` function.
 This works by throwing an exception to the coro in a special way: cancellation is deferred until the coro is next scheduled.
 This mechanism works with nested coros.
 However there is a limitation.
 If a coro issues `await uasyncio.sleep(secs)` or `uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
 This introduces latency into cancellation which matters in some use-cases.
-Other potential sources of latency take the form of slow code. `uasyncio` has no mechanism for verifying when cancellation has actually occurred.
+Other potential sources of latency take the form of slow code.

+`uasyncio` lacks a mechanism for verifying when cancellation has actually occurred.
 The `asyn` library provides verification via the following classes:

  1. `Cancellable` This allows one or more tasks to be assigned to a group.
 A coro can cancel all tasks in the group, pausing until this has been achieved.